Multimedia on the web is sound, music, videos, movies, and animations.

 The first web browsers had support for text only, limited to a single font in a single color.

-Later came browsers with support for colors and fonts, and images!
+Later came browsers with support for colors, fonts, images, and multimedia!

 Multimedia elements (like audio or video) are stored in media files.